No Products in the Cart

-Kat D’Andrea – dipNT CNM, mBANT, rCNHC – is a London based specialist in Women’s Hormonal Health & Naturopathic Nutritional Therapist, and is dedicated to help those who have been diagnosed with Polycystic Ovarian Syndrome (PCOS), Endometriosis and also those who suffer with PMS.
+Kat D’Andrea – dipNT CNM, mBANT, rCNHC – is a London based specialist in Women’s Hormonal Health & Naturopathic Nutritional Therapist dedicated to helping those who have been diagnosed with polycystic ovarian syndrome (PCOS), endometriosis and also those who suffer with PMS.

 Nutritional Therapy and my own faith have helped me achieve a complete recovery.
 I now have periods every month and no symptoms of PCOS whatsoever.
 A scan also showed no signs of polycystic ovaries.
 My recovery has inspired me to help others along their journey through Nutritional Therapy.

 What’s your favourite quick, real food supper family recipe?

 I like to cook a good lentil dish for the family.
 Its cost effective, quick and nutrient rich.
 I believe that most people could do with increasing their vegetable protein intake.
 So, I tend to cook that for guests as a meat alternative.

 - Fry 1 large red onion, ½ bulb garlic, 2 tablespoons of organic turmeric, pinch of cayenne pepper, paprika, cardamom, paprika, Himalayan salt and black pepper with extra virgin coconut oil for 3 minutes.

 - Add 1 cup of water and simmer for 5 minutes.